vwellmo57/Plane-Emitted-Data-Obtainer/README.md

 ![Pic](https://media.discordapp.net/attachments/356809004141248512/849662701931986974/unknown.png)

 ## Building the Capsule
 The design requirnments for the capsule have been discusees in planning.
+That being said the actual version did not meet all of the requinments, namely size (which is not a big deal, it came in at 170g, under the goal of 200g) and it being able to be launched without a plane (such as off a catapult).